haroon-ali-dev/google-maps-crm/readme.md

 <img src="./screenshot.png" alt="screenshot" title="screenshot">

-## A full-stack project built using HTML, CSS, JavaScript, React, Node.js, MongoDB with E2E tests using Jest and Puppeteer.
+## A full-stack project built using HTML, CSS, JavaScript, React, Node.js and MongoDB.

 ## How To Run Locally